stefan2225/Asrock-X99-Extreme3-Opencore-Hackintosh/README.md

 # Asrock X99 Extreme3 Opencore 0.6.0
 The OpenCore configuration in this Repo is mostly done, there's only a few things you *should* change before you can use this for your hackintosh endeavors.
 I have mostly followed the Dortania Guide for this but there are two exceptions I found out after researching for a while.
 This was only tested with macOS Catalina 10.15.6, Big Sur updates may follow once it officially releases.
 If you are just here for the PCI Initialization patch I have left a plist in the repository root so you can just copy it over to your existing plist.

-(Friendly reminder that X99 is a horrible platform in general and that if you want a stable hack please buy something else, even AMD Ryzen was easier to setup that this)
+<font size="1">(Friendly reminder that X99 is a horrible platform in general and that if you want a stable hack please buy something else, even AMD Ryzen was easier to setup that this)</font>

 ## What's already setup and mostly done?
 * [Audio](https://dortania.github.io/OpenCore-Post-Install/universal/audio.html#finding-your-layout-id)